When Life Dares You to Complain

 Heidi was finding some fun in the midst of a difficult situation.
 She embraced the positive as her way of fighting back.
 As she so bravely put it, “you can’t get cancer of the spirit.”

-It is patients like Heidi who make what we do worthwhile and remind us of the importance of putting humour into our work and making connections with others.
+It is patients like Heidi who make what we do worthwhile and remind us of the importance of putting humor into our work and making connections with others.
 They are what we need to get us to kick the covers off in the morning.

 The next time you are tempted to complain, remember to look for the laughter in the situation and shift your perspective: put your chest out, life your chin up and say, Bring it on!